slicingmelon/burp-proxy-rotate/README.md

 - Randomly selects a different SOCKS proxy for each connection
 - Supports both SOCKS4 and SOCKS5 protocols
 - Full IPv4 and IPv6 support
-- Connection pooling for improved performance
+- Optimized for reliable performance
 - TCP optimizations for faster data transfer
 - Manual proxy validation
 - Simple UI for managing proxy list

 ## Performance Optimizations

-- Connection pooling: Reuses proxy connections for better performance
 - Larger buffer sizes (32KB) for efficient data transfer
-- Extended timeouts to handle slow connections
+- Extended timeouts to handle slow networks and high-latency proxies
 - TCP_NODELAY setting to disable Nagle's algorithm
 - Proxies are only invalidated through manual health checks
+- Improved error reporting for better diagnostics

 ## How to Use